Destiny 2: The 13 Best Exotics You Need Right Now (2023)

 Screenshot by GameSkinny

-To call the Gjallarhorn a necessary weapon in Destiny 2 almost does a disservice to the concept.
-Not only is it a fantastic weapon on its own — even after two mild nerfs — but it increases your team’s boss DPS by several orders of magnitude almost for free.
-The only requirement is that the rest of your fireteam is using Legendary Rocket Launchers.
-Also, it looks cool and can be your go-to choice for any activity in the game.
+To call the Gjallarhorn a necessary weapon in Destiny 2 does a disservice to the concept.
+Not only is it a fantastic weapon on its own — even after two mild nerfs — but it increases your team’s boss DPS several times, essentially for free.
+As long as the rest of your fireteam is using Legendary Rocket Launchers, and you’re using the Gjallarhorn (or some other combination thereof), everyone gets the benefits of the weapon’s trademark Wolfpack Rounds once the Gjallarhorn shoots once.
+Also, it looks cool, does solid damage of its own, and can be your go-to Rocket Launcher for any activity in the game.

 Screenshot by GameSkinny